For Teams

 The strongest recruiting opportunity is usually a smaller workflow story

-Many founders are tempted to attack “recruiting software” as a broad market.
+Many builders are tempted to attack “recruiting software” as a broad market.
 The stronger approach is usually to focus on the narrower workflow where coordination and context fail most often.

 That could be interview feedback, recruiter-hiring-manager collaboration, candidate handoff, or another specific part of the recruiting process.